 There’s one statistic according to which an average office worker spends about 31 hours each month in unnecessary meetings.
 Fewer hours of work are a direct loss of office productivity, which is why reducing this figure might just be one of your first priorities when it comes to boosting the productivity of your office.
 You can start by holding standing meetings instead of traditional ones and resolve some of the minor issues via a circular email.
 Sure, some meetings need to take a traditional format, but you will be surprised at just how few of them this applies to.

-Finally, by knowing your team, you’ll be able to properly delegate tasks among them by giving people responsibilities according to their skills, predispositions and interest.
+Finally, by knowing your team, you’ll be able to properly delegate tasks among them and improve their productivity at work by giving people responsibilities according to their skills, predispositions and interest.
 Keep in mind that this won’t always be a possibility since there are some tasks that no one wants.
 Even here, you need to try and be as fair as possible and make sure that everyone gets their turn.

 As you can see, by abiding by these ten simple principles you’re bound to make your office more productive.
 This is since each of these trends makes an improvement when it comes to one aspect of productivity.
 This makes them reliable and, because they are seldom exclusive to one another, quite easy to combine.